 If you are preparing for a Disney Cruise, I’m sure you are overwhelmed with all the information that is out there.
 It is hard to know what items you will need to pack, what to expect in terms of your stateroom, or even what activities you family will want to be sure and do.
-The first thing you need to do is choose your Disney Cruise line ship & destination.
-After that, there is still more that you will need to do to be prepared.
-Use this planning guide for a Disney Cruise to get ready.
+We have it all in one place which should help you tremendously.

-When you begin planning your Disney Cruise, the first thing you will need to decide is what time of year you want to travel.
+You will first need to decide which time of year you want to travel.
 Most people choose to take cruises in the summer months because it is an easy time for family vacation since the kids are out of school.
 Disney knows this too and prices their cruises accordingly.
 If you can travel in the off-season, you will find it far less expensive.

-The next thing you will need to decide is where you want to travel, then you can decide on the destination.
+Once you have determined the dates you want to travel, then you can decide on the destination.
 Disney Cruise Line offers many different destinations, but the most popular are to Bahamas, Eastern Caribbean and Western Caribbean.
 You can go for as little as three nights to as many as 14 depending on your trip (and your budget!).

 There are currently four ships in the Disney Cruise Line Fleet: Magic, Wonder, Dream and Fantasy.
 Each ship will give you a different experience.
 You will find that the Fantasy is the most expensive and usually only travels to the Caribbean.
 This is because it is the newest ship.